Skip to main content

 2. Expanded Artist Debuts

-The significance of nævis' inaugural appearance can be attributed to the contemporary K-pop artists engaging in activities that traverse both the tangible and the virtual realms, creating a narrative within an expanded universe.
+The significance of nævis’ inaugural appearance can be attributed to contemporary K-pop artists engaging in activities that traverse both the tangible and virtual realms, creating a narrative within an expanded universe.
 The world has evolved from a state of separation to one of interconnectedness.
-In the event of fatigue among a human artist, a virtual artist can assume the role and continue the activity, or even transition to a different season.
+In the event of fatigue among human artists, a virtual artist can assume the role, continue the activity, or even transition to a different season.

 A significant distinction is that K-pop artists’ debuts have historically been confined to the physical domain.
 However, recent developments have enabled the simultaneous launch of such debuts in the virtual realm.
 An artist may transition from a state of minimal existence to a state of maximal expression in seconds.
 Moreover, this transition can occur at any moment and in a planned sequence.

 SM has announced its intention to present a series of narratives, commencing with the genesis of nævis.
-The objective is to construct a narrative that interweaves the experiences of a singular entity with a multitude of occurrences, thereby prompting inquiries, illustrating discord, and evoking a spectrum of emotional responses in the audience.
-Furthermore, the dissemination of the narrative will occur through a variety of media outlets.
+The objective is to construct a narrative that interweaves the experiences of a singular entity with a multitude of occurrences, thereby prompting inquiries, illustrating discord, and evoking a range of emotional responses from the audience.
+Furthermore, the narrative will be disseminated through various media outlets.
 One such medium is Webtoon, a digital platform for online comics.

 3. Virtual Personas

 The concept of the Virtual Persona represents a novel phenomenon in the domain of artistic practice.
-While virtual characters such as avatars may offer some insights into this phenomenon, they cannot constitute a sufficient explanation in and of themselves.
-As a result, K-pop production companies will be required to redefine the fundamental concepts of "artist," "debut," and "activity."
-The nævis project is not an avatar experiment, it is a "virtual persona," which entails a one-to-one correspondence between the actual artist and the virtual character, or a scenario in which the two characters are active independently.
-The term "character" does not fully capture the essence of this phenomenon; it is more accurate to describe it as an "extended personality."
-The advent of new forms of existence.
-Technological advances will serve to demonstrate that the distinction between the real and the virtual is, in fact, meaningless.
+While virtual characters, such as avatars, may offer some insights into this phenomenon, they cannot constitute a sufficient explanation in and of themselves.
+As a result, K-pop production companies will be required to redefine the fundamental concepts of “artist,” “debut,” and “activity.”
+The nævis project is not an avatar experiment; it is a “virtual persona,” which entails a one-to-one correspondence between the actual artist and the virtual character, or a scenario in which the two characters are active independently.
+The term “character” does not fully capture the essence of this phenomenon; it is more accurate to describe it as an “extended personality.”
+The advent of new forms of existence is significant.
+Technological advances will demonstrate that the distinction between the real and the virtual is, in fact, meaningless.

 https://www.naevisofficial.com/